Policies and online access

 Helping you to be aware

-Volunteers in some specific roles – for example, those who handle personal data or are a Schools Liaison Officer – will also be asked to undertake some online learning to ensure they are fully familiar with the related legislation and how it is interpreted in practice.
+Volunteers in some specific roles – for example, those who handle personal data or are an Education Officer/Ambassador – will also be asked to undertake some online learning to ensure they are fully familiar with the related legislation and how it is interpreted in practice.
 This will help you to be confident about what you need to do to meet the requirements and reduce the risk of issues arising.
 It’s also good CPD and time spent doing this can be recorded in your CPD record.

 - All volunteers are provided with access to the IET’s e-learning portal, InfoAware, which is pre-loaded with all the policies and guidance that relate to volunteering at the IET.